LoyolaChicagoBooks/unoapi/_sources/05-parallel/parallel.rst.txt

 Introduction to Parallel Programming
 ======================================

+We introduce parallel computing.
+We begin with a discussion of parallel computing history, including a discussion of computing systems and programming techniques.
+We then cover key parallel programming concepts, specifically how to categorize parallel computing approaches and evaluate performance.
+Knowing this foundational material remains of timeless importance when it comes to achieving desired results.

-Notable Parallel Computing Systems
+Notable Early Parallel Computing Systems
 --------------------------------------------

-..
-This chapter is being drafted now.
-Set expectations accordingly!
-This is a combination of notes from George's HOC efforts with David Dennis and ChatGPT.
+The history of parallel computing systems dates nearly to the beginning of modern electronic computing history itself, which featured notable systems such as `Atanasoff-Berry Computer (ABC) <https://www.britannica.com/technology/Atanasoff-Berry-Computer>`__ (1939), `Colossus <https://www.britannica.com/technology/Colossus-computer>`__ (1943), and `ENIAC https://www.britannica.com/technology/ENIAC <https://www.britannica.com/technology/ENIAC>`__ (1945).

 Here is a timeline of key developments in parallel computing, focusing on computers designed for parallel and scientific computing, with an emphasis on on-chip parallelism.

-In 1945, ENIAC, the first general-purpose electronic computer, laid the foundation for computing capabilities, though not specifically designed for parallelism.
+- In 1945, ENIAC, the first general-purpose electronic computer, laid the foundation for computing capabilities, though not specifically designed for parallelism.
 ILLIAC I (1952) and ILLIAC II (1957) were early examples of computers tailored for scientific and engineering calculations, with ILLIAC II introducing parallel computing capabilities.
-In 1962, ILLIAC III emerged as a highly parallel computer, accommodating up to 256 processors for large-scale parallel computations.
+- In 1962, ILLIAC III emerged as a highly parallel computer, accommodating up to 256 processors for large-scale parallel computations.
 ILLIAC IV (1966) continued the trend with a highly parallel supercomputer featuring 64 independent processing nodes.
-Convex C1 (1985) marked the advent of the first commercial parallel computer, utilizing custom-designed parallel processing architecture for scientific and engineering applications.
-Cray X-MP (1985) employed vector processing and parallelism to achieve remarkable performance.
-In 1991, the Thinking Machines CM-5 supercomputer utilized vector processors and a custom interconnect network to deliver high performance across diverse scientific and engineering applications.
-The IBM SP (1993) featured a distributed-memory architecture and high-speed interconnect network for impressive scientific computing performance.
+- Convex C1 (1985) marked the advent of the first commercial parallel computer, utilizing custom-designed parallel processing architecture for scientific and engineering applications.
+- Cray X-MP (1985) employed vector processing and parallelism to achieve remarkable performance.
+- In 1991, the Thinking Machines CM-5 supercomputer utilized vector processors and a custom interconnect network to deliver high performance across diverse scientific and engineering applications.
+- The IBM SP (1993) featured a distributed-memory architecture and high-speed interconnect network for impressive scientific computing performance.
 Beyond 1993, parallel computing became more ubiquitous, evolving into a commodity.
 Clusters, accelerators, and other specialized parallel hardware emerged, which we cover separately in the subsequent section.

 Cluster Computing
 ^^^^^^^^^^^^^^^^^^

 Cluster computing, also known as high-performance computing (HPC), has its origins in the early days of computing when it became clear that solving complex computational problems required more processing power than a single machine could provide.
-The concept of connecting multiple computers together to work in parallel emerged as a solution.
+The concept of connecting multiple computers together to work in parallel emerged as a solution and is the basis for modern supercomputers such as those found on the `Top 500 List <https://www.top500.org/>`__.

-In the 1960s and 1970s, research institutions and government agencies began experimenting with cluster-like architectures, such as the Control Data Corporation's CDC 6600 system, which employed multiple processors to tackle scientific calculations.
+- In the 1960s and 1970s, research institutions and government agencies began experimenting with cluster-like architectures, such as the Control Data Corporation's CDC 6600 system, which employed multiple processors to tackle scientific calculations.
-However, it was not until the 1990s that cluster computing gained widespread recognition with the advent of inexpensive, commodity hardware, and the development of networking technologies that allowed computers to communicate efficiently.
+- In the 1990s, cluster computing gained widespread recognition with the advent of inexpensive, commodity hardware, and the development of networking technologies that allowed computers to communicate efficiently.
-The Beowulf project, initiated by NASA in the mid-1990s, played a crucial role in popularizing cluster computing by demonstrating that a cluster of interconnected off-the-shelf computers could deliver impressive computing power at a fraction of the cost of traditional supercomputers.
+- The Beowulf project, initiated by NASA in the mid-1990s, played a crucial role in popularizing cluster computing by demonstrating that a cluster of interconnected off-the-shelf computers could deliver impressive computing power at a fraction of the cost of traditional supercomputers.

 Since then, cluster computing has evolved significantly, becoming a dominant paradigm for high-performance computing, enabling breakthroughs in fields such as weather modeling, drug discovery, and data analysis.

 Accelerators
 ^^^^^^^^^^^^^

 Accelerators and co-processors play a crucial role in enhancing the computational capabilities of central processing units (CPUs).
 These specialized hardware components are designed to offload specific tasks or types of computations from the CPU, thereby accelerating the overall performance of a system.
 By leveraging parallel processing techniques and tailored architectures, accelerators such as graphics processing units (GPUs), field-programmable gate arrays (FPGAs), and application-specific integrated circuits (ASICs) excel at performing repetitive and data-intensive operations.

 GPUs, originally developed for rendering graphics, have found widespread use in areas such as scientific simulations, machine learning, and cryptocurrency mining.
 FPGAs offer reconfigurability and low power consumption, making them suitable for prototyping and custom logic implementation.
 ASICs, on the other hand, are highly optimized for specific applications and deliver exceptional performance and efficiency.
 Incorporating accelerators and co-processors alongside CPUs enables a heterogeneous computing environment, allowing for more efficient and specialized processing tailored to the demands of modern workloads.

 Among the most common accelerators are the following: